 If you’re experiencing painful erections with a curved penis, you may have Peyronie’s disease.
 While men may find it embarrassing to talk about, if Peyronie’s disease causes performance anxiety in the bedroom along with discomfort, you may need treatment.
-The doctors at Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, offer discreet and compassionate care.
+The doctors at Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, and Southport, North Carolina, offer discreet and compassionate care.
 To learn more about treatment options for Peyronie’s disease, use the online tool or call the practice to schedule an appointment today.

 Peyronie’s disease is when the inside of your penis develops fibrous scar tissue and you experience curved, painful erections.
 It may become difficult to get or maintain an erection, or the stress and anxiety associated with Peyronie’s disease may prevent you from wanting to have sex.
 While Peyronie’s disease sometimes goes away without treatment, most people benefit from treatment if the pain or penis curvature is severe enough to prevent intercourse.

 The exact cause of Peyronie’s disease is unknown but it’s believed to be a result of repeated injury or trauma to the penis experienced during sex, accidents, or athletic activities.
 As the penis heals from injury, the scar tissue forms to create the curvature.

 The symptoms of Peyronie’s disease appear suddenly or develop over time, with the most common symptoms including scar tissue, curvature, pain, and erectile dysfunction.